zopefoundation/grok/doc/reference/components.rst

 ViewletManager's also implement a read-only mapping API, so the Viewlet's that they contain can be read like a normal Python dictionary.

-.. class:: grok.ViewletManager
+.. autoclass:: grok.ViewletManager

-    Base class for a ViewletManager.
+   ..
+XXX: undocumented: sort(), filter(), get().

    .. attribute:: context

        Typically the Model object for which this ViewletManager is being rendered in the context of.

    .. attribute:: request

        The Request object.

    .. attribute:: view

        Reference to the View that the ViewletManager is being provided in.

+   .. automethod:: grok.ViewletManager.default_namespace

+       Returns a dictionary of namespaces that the template implementation expects to always be available.

+       This method is *not* intended to be overridden by application developers.

+   .. automethod:: grok.ViewletManager.namespace

+      Returns a dictionary that is injected in the template namespace in addition to the default namespace.

+      This method *is* intended to be overridden by the application developer.

-    .. method::  update()
+   .. automethod:: grok.ViewletManager.update

-        This method is called before the ViewletManager is rendered, and can be used to perfrom pre-computation.
+      This method is called before the ViewletManager is rendered, and can be used to perform pre-computation.

-    .. method:: render(*args, **kw)
+   .. automethod:: grok.ViewletManager.render

       This method renders the content provided by this ViewletManager.
       Typically this will mean rendering and concatenating all of the Viewlets managed by this ViewletManager.

 **Example: Register a ViewletManager and Viewlet and use them from a template for a View**